ASMEducationalCenter/AWS-Solutions-Architect-Bootcamp-Jan-2019/README.md

-#### Where to ask questions?
+#### :question:Where to ask questions?
 If you’re confused and want insight on something or want to troubleshoot an issue, you can use these highly online active community forums.

 Official AWS forum :
 https://forums.aws.amazon.com/index.jspa